Part one discussed possible interview questions one can ask when auditioning for a potential employer. Let’s review:

 How It Helps You: You’ll be informed of some of the less-than-ideal aspects of a new job, be it difficult colleagues, bureaucratic processes, or internal politics.
 You can use that information to decide that the role really isn’t a good fit for you or that you’re up for the challenge, armed with approaches to help you deal with those issues.

-Other questions to ask may not fit after the theme of “if hired.”
+Other interview questions to ask may not fit after the theme of “if hired.”
 Instead these questions are more so personal and not immediately related to the job itself.

 Ask about the traits and characteristics of the other employees in the office.
 Ever work with people that just get it?
 That’s who hiring managers are looking for.
 This question demonstrates that you understand a job is about more than just going through the motions … successful people have a specific frame of mind, approach, attitude, work ethic, communication style, etc. and you want to know what that mix looks like at this company.